 Kreg AccuCut (optional, but helpful)

-Step 1: Cut Plywood to Size for DIY Shelf
+Step 1: Cut Plywood to Size for DIY Bookshelf

-First, you need to cut your plywood pieces down to size.
+First, I cut my plywood pieces down to size.
+You can cut all your pieces from a half sheet of plywood, but I used a whole so I could better control the grain direction of my pieces.
 I used my Kreg Rip Cut and circular saw to rip a piece of 16″ wide x 8 ft long from my sheet of plywood.
 If you don’t have a Rip Cut, you can use a straight edge or a table saw.
 This piece will become the sides and bottom of the shelf.

-Then, I used my Kreg AccuCut and circular saw to cut another piece off the remaining sheet to 21 1/4″ x 30″ like shown above.
+Then, I used my Kreg AccuCut and circular saw to cut another piece off the remaining sheet to 21 ¼″ x 30″ like shown above.
 If you don’t have an AccuCut, you can also use a straight edge.
 This piece will be the shelves.
-Rip it in half to create two pieces 21 1/4″ x 15″.
+I ripped it in half to create two pieces 21 ¼″ x 15″.

 Have I mentioned how much I love using the word carcass when talking about cabinets?
 I use it every chance I get!
 Haha.

-Then attach between the two side pieces cut from step 1 like shown with 1 1/4″ pocket hole screws.
-Attach so the top of the bottom piece is 2 1/2″ from the bottom of the side pieces.
+Then I attached between the two side pieces cut from step 1 like shown with 1 ¼″ pocket hole screws.
+I attached so the top of the bottom piece is 2 ½″ from the bottom of the side pieces.

-Then, use some scrap pieces or cut some from the remaining plywood 21 1/2″ long.
+Then, I used some scrap pieces (or you could cut some from the remaining plywood) 21 ½″ long.
 Width doesn’t matter much here.
-Drill 3/4″ pocket holes into the ends of the pieces.
-Attach at the top of the cabinet carcass like shown using 1 1/4″ pocket hole screws.
+I drilled ¾″ pocket holes into the ends of the pieces and attached at the top of the cabinet carcass like shown using 1 ¼″ pocket hole screws.